octabytes/blog/content/posts/btcpay server/btcpay-server-accept-bitcoin-payments/index.md

 ## Setup Your Instance

-Getting started with [BTCPay Server](https://elest.io/open-source/btcpay?ref=blog.elest.io) is straightforward, even if you're new to cryptocurrency.
+Getting started with [BTCPay Server](https://octabyte.io/applications/invoicing-and-payments/btcpay) is straightforward, even if you're new to cryptocurrency.
 You can choose to set up your own instance, giving you full control over your Bitcoin payment gateway.

 Alternatively, you can opt for a hosting solution, saving time on server management.
-Our platform, Elestio, allows you to run your own instance in few clicks and have access to automatic updates, backup, and a bunch of tools to manage and monitor it.
+Our platform, OctaByte, allows you to run your own instance in few clicks and have access to automatic updates, backup, and a bunch of tools to manage and monitor it.

 ## Conclusion